-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington DC 20202-4605
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington DC 20202-4605 regardless of whether the student answering the questions can be identified, and (3) regardless of the subject matter of the questions.

 Student Privacy Protections